 Since the inception of the iPhone, part of its joy (and frustration for pro photographers) is the fact that it takes care of your photos for you.
 Just hit the shutter button and it'll make the picture look good, and that's the same with the latest generation of iPhones.
 You don't get granular controls, the iPhone takes care of all the heavy lifting for you.

-It may be too big for some, or too expensive for others, but there's always the iPhone XS or iPhone 11 Pro and Pro Max for those who think the former, and the upcoming iPhone XR for those who think the latter.
-If you want the biggest, baddest iPhone in town, the XS Max is the one for you.
-It's glorious.
+It may be too big for some, or too expensive for others, but there's always the iPhone XS or iPhone 11 Pro and Pro Max for those who think the former, and the upcoming iPhone XR or 11 for those who think the latter.

 Samsung Galaxy Note 9